-Since 2016 we have published the financial reports of non-government schools on the Charity Register.
+Since 2016 we have published the financial reports of non-government schools on the ACNC Charity Register.

 To make reporting to the ACNC easier for these schools, we currently have an arrangement with the federal Department of Education (DoE) that streamlines the process.

 Under this arrangement, we can use certain financial information that a non-government school provides the DoE in its Financial Questionnaire and financial report to complete the financial section of its Annual Information Statement.

-This means that when the non-government school does its Annual Information Statement, it does not need to complete the financial section or submit a financial report – we will have the information to complete this for them.
+This means that when a non-government school does its Annual Information Statement, it does not need to complete the financial section or submit a financial report – we will have the information to complete this for them.

 The aim of this arrangement is to establish a single point of collection for financial information that satisfies the requirements of both the ACNC and the DoE.